https://invisible-island.net/ncurses/man/

 eight-bit characters.
 It stores a character combined with

-stored in variables of chtype or attr_t type.
-In either
+character) can be stored in variables of chtype or attr_t

-case, they are represented as an integral bit mask.
+type.
+In either case, they are accessed via an integral bit

 ncursesw is the library in its "wide" configuration, which handles